he-nantian/ReDiffuser/README.md

-# ReDiffuser
-**ReDiffuser: Reliable Decision-Making Using a Diffuser with Confidence Estimation**
+# ReDiffuser: Reliable Decision-Making Using a Diffuser with Confidence Estimation

-(The original implementation of ReDiffuser accepted by ICML 2024.)
+The original implementation of ReDiffuser accepted by ICML 2024.

 **Abstract**